wh-alice/mig_visualstudio/vs/misc/specifiers-and-attributes-are-not-valid-on-this-statement.md

 ---
-title: "Specifiers and attributes are not valid on this statement" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Specifiers and attributes are not valid on this statement | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"